-Researchers at the Olivia Newton-John Cancer Research Institute hope these drugs will be more effective at treating inflammatory breast cancer than current treatments, and may also have less side-effects.
-There is the added benefit of being able to treat patients sooner with these drugs because they have already passed clinical trials.
+Researchers at the Olivia Newton-John Cancer Research Institute hope some of these drugs may provide alternatives to the current treatments, and may also have less side-effects.
+Such drugs may also have the added benefit of allowing doctors to treat patients sooner, because these drugs have already passed clinical trials for other diseases.

 Inflammatory breast cancer is relatively uncommon but it’s the most aggressive form of breast cancer you can get.
 By the time most patients are diagnosed the cancer is often at an advanced stage.
 Sadly, there is a less than 40 per cent chance of surviving five years.

-“Because inflammatory breast cancer is an uncommon disease the big pharmaceutical companies are less interested in funding research to develop new treatments.
-But more research is critical to find better treatments for patients so we are committed to continuing this important work,” Professor Matthias Ernst says.
+“Because inflammatory breast cancer is an uncommon disease the pharmaceutical companies have less resources to develop new treatments.
+But more research is critical to find better treatments for patients and we are committed to continuing this important work,” Professor Matthias Ernst says.

-Matthias’s team in the Cancer and Inflammation Laboratory have made it one of their missions to focus on the disease and are having some exciting results in studies investigating it, expected to be published next year.
+Matthias’s team in the Cancer and Inflammation Program have made it one of their missions to focus on the disease and are making some exciting discoveries, which the team expects to be published next year.